-- your car carries bulky tools or equipment (such as an extension ladder or cello) which you use for work and cannot leave at work - your home is a base for employment (you start work at home and travel to continue work at another place) or - you have shifting places of employment (you regularly work at more than one place each day).
+- your car carries bulky tools or equipment (such as an extension ladder or cello) which you use for work and cannot leave at work - your home is a base for employment (you start work at home and travel to a workplace to continue the work for the same employer) or - you have shifting places of employment (you regularly work at more than one place each day).

-No written evidence of expenses is necessary, but you may need to be able to show how you worked out your work-related kilometres (for example, by producing odometer records).
+No written evidence of expenses is necessary, but you might need to be able to show how you worked out your work-related kilometres (for example, by producing odometer records).